Travel to Malta in November

 I do not think we have ever been out of an airport as quickly as in Malta.
 Had we arrived earlier in the day and known Malta had excellent public transportation, we would have taken the bus to our final destination.
 Instead, we booked a taxi from the taxi stand by the airport exit.

-For the cab fares, all Malta destinations are listed with prices on a large info board, which takes the guessing game and haggles out the equation. €18.00, $20.50 and we were on our way to our Airbnb.
+For the cab fares, all Malta destinations are listed with prices on a large info board, which takes the guessing game and haggles out the equation. €18.00, $20.50, and we were on our way to our Airbnb.

-We find we are not always as adventurous as we think we should be.
+We find we are not always as adventurous as we should be.
 Especially with evening arrivals, we are usually eager to get to our accommodation quickly and safely, even if it is not the most economical option.

 We typically avoid flights arriving later than nine or ten in the evening unless it is the only option.